-Preliminary results
+Preliminary Results

-- Internal leak to the dispenser which caused the H2 sensor inside the dispenser to shut down PLC and power to the system before PLC was able to log the event electronically - Ambient temperature around 10 C^o - Leak happened after multiple fillings on a cool day - It was discovered that the weep hole of the 700 bar inlet valve was positioned to be 12 inches below the H2 sensor - Station operator saved the valve core for NREL analysis - Particulate matter are observed on the valve core and inside of mating part - Soft goods deterioration due to thermal load and inadequate design are suspected to the root cause - Station technician rebuilt the inlet valve with a new rebuild kit
+- Internal leak to the dispenser, which caused the H2 sensor inside the dispenser to shut down PLC and power to the system before PLC was able to log the event electronically - Ambient temperature around 10 C^o - Leak happened after multiple fillings on a cool day - It was discovered that the weep hole of the 700 bar inlet valve was positioned to be 12 inches below the H2 sensor - Station operator saved the valve core for NREL analysis - Particulate matter are observed on the valve core - Soft goods deterioration due to thermal load and inadequate design are suspected as the root cause - Station technician rebuilt the inlet valve with a new rebuild kit

-Dispenser Key process location
+Dispenser Key Process Location

-- The 700 bar hose inlet valve inside the dispenser has been identified as a problematic component from various station operator interviews and manufacturer interviews - These inlet valves have a mean failure time of 15,000 cycles at a several stations, which translates to a life span of 6-10 months in the field depending on use frequency.
+- The 700 bar hose inlet valve inside the dispenser has been identified as a problematic component from various station operator interviews and manufacturer interviews. - These inlet valves have had a mean failure time of 15,000 cycles at several stations, which translates to a life span of 6-10 months in the field, depending on use frequency.